Spicy ginger tea recipe

 Notes

-I recommend only a small amount of honey, especially if you are insulin-resistant or diabetic; otherwise it will then give an unnecessary spike in blood glucose.
+I recommend only a small amount of honey, especially if you are insulin-resistant or diabetic; otherwise it may then give an unnecessary spike in blood glucose.

-There is interesting research that natural honey does not raise our blood glucose as that from the commercial bottlers does[5]; nevertheless keep it in moderation.
+There is interesting research that natural honey does not raise our blood glucose as does that from the commercial bottlers[5]; nevertheless keep it in moderation.

 Everyone should know their status in regard to diabetes, since more than half of the victims are walking the streets completely unaware that the sword of Damocles is hanging over their heads.
 The best test is the HbA1c.